 Now do you understand what we are apart from the Father’s love?

 Now the good news: “For God so loved the world that he gave his one and only Son,” John 3:16-17 joyously tells us, “that whoever believes in him shall not perish but have eternal life.
-17 For God did not send his Son into the world to condemn the world, but to save the world through him.
+17 For God did not send his Son into the world to condemn the world, but to save the world through him.“

 Apart from God’s love for us, all we would have is God’s abhorrence of us in our sin (cf. Psalm 5:5).
-But what we celebrate this week of Advent brings us to Christmas Day when we remember the tremendous love of the Lord for us that saved us from ourselves.
+But what we celebrate this short week of Advent brings us to Christmas Day when we remember the tremendous love of the Lord for us that saved us from ourselves.

 This is the love of God that sent Jesus to die for us—not for some random “sins,” but for us—people.
-Jesus died for sinners because we need a Savior.
+Jesus died for sinners because I need a Savior.
 When we could not get to Him, God came to us.

 1 John 4:9–10 reads, “This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.”